 Provides information on using trains, buses, ferries and light rail, while also assisting with trip planning and ticketing.
 For more information, please visit Transport NSW.

 After you commence your CET English course, you will be provided with a UniKey (username) and password to access wireless internet.
-If you are enrolled in a DEC course, you will also use it to access your University email.
+You will also use it to access your University email.

-Most CET students are provided their UniKey and password during their first day of their course at a CET orientation.
-If you do not attend a CET orientation, then you may collect the information in person on the ground floor of the Carslaw Learning Hub after you have begun your course.
+Most CET students are provided their UniKey and password during their first day of their course at a CET orientation if their enrolment is confirmed over 3 weeks prior to the start date.
+If you do not attend a CET orientation or you have confirmed your enrolment shortly before the start date, then you may collect the information in person at a computer access lab.
 You are required to bring your passport for identification.